Predictez/Orbona/README.md

 ### Buyer of Last Resort
-The Orbona will act as a buyer of last resort for NFTs, providing a stable source of income for NFT creators and owners.
+The Orbona will act as a buyer of last resort for NFTs, providing a stable guaranteed source of income for NFT creators and owners.
 This helps to ensure that NFTs remain valuable and that their creators and owners are able to make a living from their work.

 The buyer of last resort aspect of the Orbona Token aligns with the principles of Universal Basic Income (UBI) (which aims to provide a basic standard of living to all citizens, regardless of their circumstances).
 By acting as a form of UBI for the NFT community, the Orbona Token helps to support the growth and development of the NFT market and attract new participants to the  Tezos ecosystem.
 It will help NFT artists , collectors in following